harsha-paruchuri/voicebaseddirectorysearch/README.md

 # voicebaseddirectorysearch
-This is a python based application which can be used to access computer using voice command to search directories, websites and to open applications within the computer.
+A voice-based application built using Python to perform operations such as opening directories, opening websites within the computer.
+It is developed using Tkinter for GUI and SQLite3 as a database engine.